• Skip to primary navigation

 • Pinched nerves

 Some people may develop back problems over time through repetitive stress.
-Other injuries may be the result of an accident such as a slip or fall, a vehicle accident or lifting incident.
+Other injuries may result from an accident, such as a slip or fall, a vehicle accident, or a lifting incident.
 The back injury may vary in severity.
 Some may be minor, while others are more serious situations involving long-term medical treatment or disability.

 Neck Injuries